Azure/osdu-infrastructure/infra/templates/osdu-r2-resources/README.md

 ### Load Cosmos DB Integration Test Data

+The following data items are used for integration testing of the services.
-The data to be loaded before services are deployed and can be found in the osdu-infrastructure repository `osdu-infrastructure/docs/osdu/integration-test-data/` and has to be modified with environment specific information as necessary.
+They can be found in the osdu-infrastructure repository `osdu-infrastructure/docs/osdu/integration-test-data/`.
+They should be manually loaded into the CosmosDB in use by OSDU, for example using the CosmosDB Data Explorer available in the Azure Portal.
+Each should be put in the section based on the name (e.g. tenant_info_1.json in TenantInfo).

+The data items are:
 - tenant_info_1.json
 - tenant_info_2.json
 - user_info_1.json